kostasKar/ArduinoPID/README.md

 # ArduinoPID

-ArduinoPID is an optimized PID controller library with autotuner for the arduino
+ArduinoPID is an optimized PID controller library with an integrated autotuner for Arduino.
 ## Features

 * Fast, optimized, fixed point, integer-only internal arithmetic